apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

 After the template is registered, it is automatically available for VM deployments.

-From CloudStack 4.14.0, system VM also support direct download templates.
+From CloudStack 4.14.0, system VM templates also support direct download.
 An administrator can register a new system VM template as ROUTING or USER type with the direct download flag, and it can be changed to SYSTEM type during the upgrade or by out-of-band database changes.
 Type of newly registered template can be changed to SYSTEM in the database using a SQL query similar to:

 .. code:: bash